ansys/ansys-sphinx-theme/doc/source/coding_style.rst

 executing as expected.

-This is an important feature of maintainable documentation as examples must always match the API they are documenting, and any changes within the API without a corresponding change in the documentation will trigger doctest failures.
+This is an important feature of maintainable documentation as examples must always match the API that they are documenting.
+Any changes within the API without a corresponding change in the documentation will trigger doctest failures.